schnell18/localenv/README.md

 The data files of MariaDB instance are stored under the folder `.state/mariadb/data`.
 The data persist over environment restart as long as you don't remove these files.

+## Kafka4

+[Kafka4][10] is an open-source distributed event streaming platform.
+To start a 3-node kafka cluster in the localenv, type:

+    ./infractl.sh start Kafka4

+The 3 kafka nodes are exposed to the host on port 19092, 29092, and 39092 respectively.

 ## ETCD